Xenotransplantation: Potential animal organ donors

 Since they are the closest relatives to humans, non-human primates were first considered as a potential organ source for xenotransplantation to humans.
 Chimpanzees were originally considered the best option since their organs are of similar size, and they have good blood type compatibility with humans, which makes them potential candidates for xenotransfusions.
 However, since chimpanzees are listed as an endangered species, other potential donors were sought.
 Baboons are more readily available, but impractical as potential donors.
 Problems include their smaller body size, the infrequency of blood group O (the universal donor), their long gestation period, and their typically small number of offspring.
 In addition, a major problem with the use of nonhuman primates is the increased risk of disease transmission, since they are so closely related to humans.

 Pigs (Sus scrofa domesticus) are currently thought to be the best candidates for organ donation.
 The risk of cross-species disease transmission is decreased because of their increased phylogenetic distance from humans.
 Pigs have relatively short gestation periods, large litters, and are easy to breed, making them readily available.

 They are inexpensive and easy to maintain in pathogen-free facilities, and current gene editing tools are adapted to pigs to combat rejection and potential zoonoses.
 Pig organs are anatomically comparable in size, and new infectious agents are less likely since they have been in close contact with humans through domestication for many generations.
 Treatments sourced from pigs have proven to be successful such as porcine-derived insulin for patients with diabetes mellitus.
 Increasingly, genetically engineered pigs are becoming the norm, which raises moral qualms, but also increases the success rate of the transplant.

 Current experiments in xenotransplantation most often use pigs as the donor, and baboons as human models.
-In 2020 the U.S. Food and Drug Administration approved a genetic modification of pigs so they do not produce alpha-gal sugars.
+In 2020, the U.S. Food and Drug Administration approved a genetic modification of pigs so they do not produce alpha-gal sugars.
 Pig organs have been used for kidney and heart transplants into humans.

-In the field of regenerative medicine, pancreatogenesis- or nephrogenesis-disabled pig embryos, unable to form a specific organ, allow experimentation toward the in vivo generation of functional organs from xenogenic pluripotent stem cells in large animals via compensation for an empty developmental niche (blastocyst complementation).
-Such experiments provide the basis for potential future application of blastocyst complementation to generate transplantable human organs from the patient's own cells, using livestock animals, to increase quality of life for those with end-stage organ failure.